sgogithub/magento_dua/README.md

 ## this is magento dua espay plugin
-under development  be ready for it soon
+under development  be ready for it very  soon